lindaxeva/datablix/README.md

 # Datablix

-**Datablix turns raw research data into a structured, trackable, and review-ready directory.**
+**Datablix turns rental property research data into a structured, trackable, and review-ready directory.**

 Datablix was developed to support the **Ontario Senior Living Directory Development Stage 3** project by improving how publicly sourced directory information is collected, reviewed, verified, and organized.